-(1) Excludes investments in PSSL.
+Excludes investments in PSSL.

 In May 2017, we and Kemper formed PSSL, an unconsolidated joint venture.
 PSSL invests primarily in middle-market and other corporate debt securities consistent with our strategy.
 PSSL was formed as a Delaware limited liability company.
-As of September 30, 2018, PSSL had total assets of \$443.4 million.
-As of the same date, we and Kemper had remaining commitments to fund first lien secured debt and equity interests in PSSL in an aggregate amount of \$45.0 million.
+As of September 30, 2019, PSSL had total assets of \$506.7 million.
+As of the same date, we and Kemper had remaining commitments to fund first lien secured debt and equity interests in PSSL in an aggregate amount of \$10.5 million.
 PSSL invests in portfolio companies in the same industries in which we may directly invest.
-During the three months ended March 31, 2018, the terms of our debt investment in PSSL were modified to eliminate the subordination provision and to grant us a security interest in certain assets of PSSL.

 We provide capital to PSSL in the form of first lien secured debt and equity interests.
-As of September 30, 2018, we and Kemper owned 87.5% and 12.5%, respectively, of each of the outstanding first lien secured debt and equity interests.
-As of the same date, our investment in PSSL consisted of first lien secured debt of \$101.1 million and equity interests of \$43.3 million.
-As of the same date, we had commitments to fund first lien secured debt to PSSL of \$128.6 million, of which \$27.5 million was unfunded.
-As of September 30, 2018, we had commitments to fund equity interests in PSSL of \$55.1 million, of which \$11.8 million was unfunded.
+As of September 30, 2019, we and Kemper owned 87.5% and 12.5%, respectively, of each of the outstanding first lien secured debt and equity interests.
+As of the same date, our investment in PSSL consisted of first lien secured debt of 122.2 million and equity interests of \$52.4 million.
+As of the same date, we had commitments to fund first lien secured debt to PSSL of \$128.6 million, of which \$6.4 million was unfunded.
+As of September 30, 2019, we had commitments to fund equity interests in PSSL of \$55.1 million, of which \$2.8 million was unfunded.

-We and Kemper each appointed two members to PSSL's four person board of directors and investment committee.
+We and Kemper each appointed two members to PSSL's four-person board of directors and investment committee.
 All material decisions with respect to PSSL, including those involving its investment portfolio, require unanimous approval of a quorum of the board of directors or investment committee.
 Quorum is defined as (i) the presence of two members of the board of directors or investment committee; provided that at least one individual is present that was elected, designated or appointed by each member; (ii) the presence of three members of the board of directors or investment committee, provided that the individual that was elected, designated or appointed by the member with only one individual present shall be entitled to cast two votes on each matter; and (iii) the presence of four members of the board of directors or investment committee shall constitute a quorum, provided that two individuals are present that were elected, designated or appointed by each member.

-Additionally, PSSL has entered into the PSSL Credit Facility, with Capital One, N.A. through PSSL Subsidiary, which as of September 30, 2018 allowed PSSL Subsidiary to borrow up to \$420 million at any one time outstanding, subject to leverage and borrowing base restrictions.
+Additionally, PSSL has entered into the PSSL Credit Facility, with Capital One, N.A. through PSSL Subsidiary, which as of September 30, 2019 allowed PSSL Subsidiary to borrow up to \$420 million at any one time outstanding, subject to leverage and borrowing base restrictions.